genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 will use the default of 1, which corresponds to selecting genes for which P is smaller than 0.1.

-The “Use spike-ins to calibrate noise” option determines whether or not spike-in data should be taken into account.
+The "Use spike-ins to calibrate noise" option determines whether or not spike-in data should be taken into account.
 If you select only one folder before running the app, you will use spike-free algorithm and this option will be switched off by default.
 But if you select two